emilyburr7/horse-race-times-ml/README.md

 Additional experiments include:

-- a baseline mean-target predictor
+- a baseline mean finishing-time predictoor
-- 3-fold cross-validation on a sample of the training data
+- 5-fold GroupKFold cross-validation grouped by race_id
 - evaluation on a held-out test set
 - an ablation study comparing different feature subsets
 - a robustness check for short, medium, and long race distances